G-String-Legacy/G_String/vault/Partitioning.md

 The simplest possible design is 2 crossed facets: e.g. short essay, student (signature 's') x question (signature 'q').
 All essays are being marked blindly on a 5 point scale.
 In this case we will have a total of 3 variance components: 1 component each for the facets 's' and 'q', plus 1 facet for the interaction of these two ('sq').
 In fact, in this very simple design the component 'sq' is also considered the 'residual variance component', encompassing all possible residual confounders.

 We will discuss some more complex designs in greater detail below.
-But the general rule for listing all possible variance components for n facets is:
+But the general rule for the number of all possible variance components for n facets is:
-> All allowed combinations of n facets = 2<sup>n</sup> - 1 - all combinations violating nesting rules.
+> Number of all allowed combinations of n facets = 2<sup>n</sup> - 1 - number of combinations violating nesting rules.

 The nesting rules require that a combination is only allowed, if for every listed facet, all the facets, in which it is nested, are included as well in the combination.
 ### Calculating their Numerical Values ###